krithika-ch/clickhouse-presentations/meetup79/README.md

 * Ahmed - ClickHouse to power real-time analytics for Flue, their AI chat product for Shopify stores.
 * Peter - Horizon Blockchain Games
 * Larry - IBM contribution and Kusto Query Language support in ClickHouse
-* Krithika - ClickHouse Roadmap
+* Krithika - ClickHouse Roadmap ; Roadmap Slides: https://docs.google.com/presentation/d/1F0bJe_2JElgSRG50hL_WdDScTexlWeU03tVvTllIt-I/edit#slide=id.g2506a5b4173_0_910

 And, of course, there will be plenty of time for food/drink and conversation with your fellow data enthusiasts.